stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 ---

 ### Big Idea
-The Cross of Jesus is God’s superabundant love for us, and it changes/transforms us
+The cross of Jesus is God’s superabundant love for us, and it changes/transforms us

 ### Questions
 1. ‘We see the universe and everything in it as a market.’
 Discuss.
 2. Please read Mark 14:1-11.
-There’re 3 responses to Jesus.
+There are 3 responses to Jesus.
 What are they?
     - Vv.1-2; Vv.10-11; Vv.3-9
     - What have we ‘sold’ Jesus for?
     - What limits have we placed on our love and worship of Jesus?